jantman/3d-printed-things/README.md

 [air-connector-dust-cover/](air-connector-dust-cover/) - A dust cover for standard 1/4" Industrial (a.k.a "I/M" or "Milton M-style" or "Type D") air tool connectors.

+## Dremel Grinding Stone Holder

+[dremel-grinding-stone-holder/](dremel-grinding-stone-holder/) - A block with holes in it, to hold a set of 56 1/8" (3mm) shaft grinding stones, such as for a Dremel tool.
+Designed for stones up to 12mm (~1/2") diameter.

 ## Half-Lap Templates

 [half_lap_templates/](half_lap_templates/) - A set of templates for marking half-lap joints on dimensional lumber (currently US 2x4's), along with blocks for setting depth stops on saws and routers.